tdelora/motionDetectVLC/README.md

 - os-environment (dictionary): OS environment variables to be set as the script starts.

 Optional GPIO Parameters:
 - gpio-config (dictionary): Dictionary for GPIO pins, LED status color and other related settings.
 Not all dictionaries or dictionary entries are needed, if a setting is not specified the default values are utilized.
-Member dictionaries and their parameters:
+Member key/value pairs:
     - led-status (boolean): Enable the LED status operations.
 Default: True
     - button-ops (boolean): Enable the button operations.
 Default: True
     - add-unknown-pairs (boolean): Allow the yaml configuration file to add entries to the dictionaries.
 Default: False